jashankumar06/induction-program-2025/README.md

 - Tell their aims , objectives , benefits of enrolling under themselves , enhancement of personality , a way of how to communicate , give their qr codes and contact numbers to connect with them.

+**Summary of Day**
+Dr. Arshpreet Singh from PAU Ludhiana delivered an expert lecture on food, highlighting the importance of a balanced diet, body nutrition, and clearing misconceptions with scientific facts.
+Dr. Jaswinder Singh shared motivational insights on consistency, focus, and demonstrated simple physics experiments.
+A session on Google Gemini introduced students to its new features and AI applications.
+Ms. Riya Arora from MAAC Ludhiana gave career guidance in the VFX industry and engaged students through interactive activities.
+The day concluded with club interactions where different student clubs shared their objectives, benefits, and ways to connect.